hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 javaObj.removeIndices(array)  // passes int[] to method
 ```

-When compiling to the JVM byte code, the compiler optimizes access to arrays so that there's no overhead introduced:
+When compiling to JVM byte codes, the compiler optimizes access to arrays so that there's no overhead introduced:

 ```kotlin
 val array = arrayOf(1, 2, 3, 4)